Lemoncode/parcel-by-sample/04 bootstrap/README.md

 npm install bootstrap --save
 ```

-- Let's update our html including a link to bootstrap.
+- Let's update our HTML to include a link to bootstrap.

 ```diff
 <html>